lonelycoder306/plox/README.md

 # Brief Q&A
 This section will hopefully address some shorter questions regarding more significant design choices or simple inquiries concerning the interpreter and project as a whole.

-### Is it complete?
-I'm still continually adding, improving, or debugging certain features as of writing this.
-If there are any (fleshed-out) features you think would be a good addition, feel free to make a pull request.
-I'll try my best to have a look at any requests that come in and merge those that seem fitting to add.

-### Is it perfect?
-Far from.
-There are likely a few bugs lurking in the code, and multiple parts can certainly benefit from cleaner implementation or organization.
-If you have any suggestions or if you've found any bugs in this language implementation, feel free to make a new issue (or pull request), and I will try to address it.
+### Are there any bugs in this implementation?
+Possibly a few.
+I've tried my best to weed them all out with (hopefully) good solutions.
+If you do find any issues that I've missed, feel free to make an issue or pull request and I'll be happy to look at it.
+Feel free to also make non-bug-related suggestions on the implementation, which I might consider merging.

 # Further Information
 ...